RouterWarz/booterz1/README.md

-# DDoS
+# RouterWarz

 Welcome here you'll find a powerful ddos script

 to use the script type :

-perl xmas.pl IP PORT 65500 TIME
+perl xmas IP PORT 65500 TIME

 to stop the attack